Clinton Community College Data & Information Overview

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 293 students took at least one online class at Clinton Community College.
-This is a decrease from the 303 students who took online classes the previous year.
+In 2019-2020, 535 students took at least one online class at Clinton Community College.
+This is an increase from the 307 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|